PFPE/shipgrav/readme.md

 shipgrav can be installed using `pip`.

 ## Documentation and usage
-To view the shipgrav documentation, open `docs/_build/html/index.html` in your browser.
-Eventually we'll also put those docs online.
+The shipgrav documentation is available online at [shipgrav.readthedocs.io](https://shipgrav.readthedocs.io/).
+It can also be accessed offline by opening `docs/_build/html/index.html` in your browser.

 ## Contributing to shipgrav
 Please do!
 If you have ideas for how to make shipgrav better, you can raise an issue on github or contact PFPE.